Neymar: 2019–2021: Copa América runner-up

 In May 2019, Neymar was included in Brazil's 23-man squad for the 2019 Copa América on home soil.
 On 5 June, however, he suffered an ankle injury in a 2–0 friendly win over Qatar and was ruled out of the tournament, with Neymar expected to miss four weeks due to the injury.

 On 10 October 2019, Neymar played his 100th match for Brazil in a friendly draw 1–1 with Senegal in Singapore.
-On 13 October 2020, he scored a hat-trick in a 2022 FIFA World Cup qualifier against Peru, which Brazil won 4–2.
+On 13 October 2020, he scored a hat-trick in a 2022 World Cup qualifier against Peru, which Brazil won 4–2.
 He reached his 64th international goal and surpassed Ronaldo as the nation's second highest goalscorer of all time.

+Towards the end of 2020, Neymar was inducted into the Maracanã Hall of Fame.
+In early 2021, the IFFHS ranked him in second place behind Messi for their CONMEBOL The Best Man Player of the Decade (2011–2020) award.
 On 13 June 2021, in Brazil's opening group match of the 2021 Copa América, which took place on home soil, Neymar scored his team's second goal from the penalty spot and later assisted another for Gabriel Barbosa in a 3–0 win over Venezuela.
 In the following match on 17 June, he once again scored the second goal in an eventual 4–0 win over Peru.
 On 23 June he assisted Casemiro's match–winning goal from a corner in injury time of a 2–1 win over Colombia.
 On 2 July, he assisted Lucas Paquetá's goal in a 1–0 win over Chile in the quarter-finals of the competition.
 Three days later, he once again assisted Paquetá for the only goal of the match in the semi-finals against Peru.
 On 10 July, Brazil were defeated 1–0 by Argentina in the final.
-Despite the loss, Neymar was named the player of the tournament alongside Argentina's Messi for his performances throughout the competition.
+Despite the loss, Neymar received the Golden Ball alongside Argentina's Messi for his performances throughout the competition.

-On 9 September 2021, Neymar scored the second goal in a 2–0 win over Peru and became Brazil's all-time top scorer in FIFA World Cup qualification matches, with 12 in total.
+On 9 September 2021, Neymar scored the second goal in a 2–0 win over Peru and became Brazil's all-time top scorer in World Cup qualification matches, with 12 in total.